lordzed/Achivement_W/README.md

 **Hidden achievements show "Hidden achievement"?**

 - Without workflow: Expected, descriptions aren't in your achievement files
-- With workflow: May not find all descriptions, depends on public profile availability

 **Workflow not running?**

-- Check that `STEAM_API_KEY` is added to repository secrets
 - Verify the workflow file exists at `.github/workflows/fetch-game-data.yml`
 - Check Actions tab for error messages